PanagiotisKots/PanagiotisKots/README.md

 🚀 Outside of coding, I enjoy delving into the latest advancements in technology, staying updated on cybersecurity trends, and participating in Capture The Flag (CTF) competitions to sharpen my skills.

-⚠️I also maintain an active presence on LeetCode, where I continuously hone my problem-solving skills and algorithmic proficiency.
+⚠️I also maintain an active presence on LeetCode and HackerRank, where I continuously hone my problem-solving skills and algorithmic proficiency.
 With a solid grasp of data structures and algorithms, I tackle a wide range of coding challenges, from fundamental problems to advanced algorithmic puzzles.
-Leveraging languages such as Python, C++, and Java, I strive to optimize solutions for efficiency and scalability.
+Leveraging languages such as C, C++, and others, I strive to optimize solutions for efficiency and scalability.
 Consistently participating in LeetCode contests and exploring community discussions, I remain committed to refining my coding skills and staying abreast of industry best practices.